0TheSpy/DX9_FPS_Limiter/README.md

 Features:

-Initially, the program was written for Castle Crashers speedruns, so it supports only X86 DX9 processes
+Initially, the program was written for Castle Crashers speedruns, so DLL supports only X86 DX9 processes

+DLL is embedded in the injector file

 Interface of the injector is written on GDI

 FPS restriction is carried out using a D3D9::Present hook

-DLL is embedded in the injector file

 Change the FPS, button and mode (Hold/Toggle) at any time while target process is running